James Garner Returns as Bret Maverick on getTV

 In December of 1981, after The Rockford Files had completed its six-season run, Garner returned to the character that first made him a star.
 We didn’t call them “reboots” back in the ‘80s, but Bret Maverick is just that: a series that continues the story of a beloved character decades later in a new era and setting.

 The return of a TV icon was big news in 1981, and happily Bret Maverick doesn’t disappoint.
 Star and producer Garner delivers a delightfully quirky, single-season series that demonstrates why he’s universally regarded as one of the greatest talents in the medium’s history.
-And you can see what we mean when Bret Maverick airs every Sunday at 3p ET on getTV!
+And you can see what we mean when Bret Maverick airs every Saturday and Sunday at 5p ET on getTV.

 Set roughly twenty years after Bret disappeared from the original series (thanks to Garner’s contract dispute with producer Warner Bros), Bret Maverick introduces us to an older, but not necessarily wiser, titular hero.
 Now fifty-ish, his days as a charming drifter looking for the next big score are over.
 He’s settled down in Sweetwater, Arizona as co-owner and silent partner of the Red Ox Saloon — won, of course, in a poker game against no less a legend than Doc Holliday (John McLiam).